yuvaramsingh94/DA6401_Assignment_1/README.md

 ```
 python train.py
 ```
-you can pass the following commandline arguments.
+You can pass the following commandline arguments.

 | Name | Default Value | Description |
 | :---: | :-------------: | :----------- |